Chapter 6 Data Visualization with ggplot2

 geom_point(shape = 22, size = 3, fill = "white", color = "darkred")

-ggplot(flights_delay, aes(x = month, y = delay, color = origin)) +
+ggplot(flights_delay, aes(x = date, y = delay, color = origin)) +

 geom_line(size = 2) +

-geom_point(shape = 22, size = 3, fill = "white", color = "darkred")+
+geom_point(shape = 22, size = 3, fill = "white", color = "darkred") +

 scale_colour_brewer(palette = "Set2")